-NASA's and DLR's GRACE-FO (Gravity Recovery And Climate Experiment - Follow On) mission is the successor to the GRACE mission.
+NASA's and GFZ's GRACE-FO (Gravity Recovery And Climate Experiment - Follow On) mission is the successor to the GRACE mission.

 For a minimum of five years from August 2017, the GRACE-FO mission will continue the extremely accurate measurement data collection of the first twin GRACE satellites, which have been in orbit since 17 March 2002.